 The reference to 100,000 residents in this OCP does not reflect a population goal for Langford, but it isn't a random number either.
 Langford has been growing quickly and consistently for the last two decades.
-In fact, Langford was the third fastest growing city in Canada between 2016 and 2021 - and shows no signs of slowing.
+In fact, Langford was the third fastest growing city in Canada between 2016 and 2021.
 Past projections have suggested that Langford could reach 100,000 residents within 15-20 years, but we can't know with real certainty when we will hit this number.
 What we do know is that growth is expected to continue.